JBlitzar/s1-cv/car-tracking/NOTES.md

 But wait-- let's think.
 If we were able to suppress shadows, that's most of the overlap problem solved.
 Overlap isn't due to actually too much overlap, it's just because of long shadows overlapping.

+21 Nov 2025

 Yeah, so shadow suppression isn't working.

+I spent a good amount of time restructuring the code.
+And I have an idea for shadow suppression using LAB thresholing on the fg mask.